Before You File a Civil Court Case: Things to Consider

 How do I know which kind of court to go to?

 It depends on the issues in your case and the amount of money involved.
 If it is a family law issue, like divorce, child support or custody, your case belongs in Family Court.
 If it is another kind of civil case and the financial amount in dispute is less than $10,000 then you likely go to Magistrate Court.
-For more information about going to Magistrate Court, click here.
+Learn more information about going to Magistrate Court on the website for the Supreme Court of West Virginia.
 If it is a civil case and the amount in dispute is more than $10,000, then you likely need to go to Circuit Court.

-You can find more information about the different kinds of courts in West Virginia here.
+You can find more information about the different kinds of courts in West Virginia on the website for the Supreme Court of West Virginia.